 where the disease suddenly returns in a worse way than before.
 This flare- up may

 lead to liver failure and possibly liver transplantation or death.
-After stopping

-blood tests to check your liver for several months.
+health and take blood tests to check your liver for several months.

 There have been other side effects in patients taking tenofovir disoproxil.